jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## I cannot build from a subfile

 If you cannot build a multi file LaTeX project from a subfile, it means that the root file is not detected properly.
 See the [Multi file projects](Compile#multi-file-projects) section for details on how the root file is discovered.
-Note that you must open the directory (multi-or one of its antecedents) containing all the project files in vscode for this mechanism to work.
+Note that you must open the directory (or one of its antecedents) containing all the project files in vscode for this mechanism to work.

 ## The Problem Pane displays wrong messages